In Prosci’s research, participants were six times more likely to meet project goals by following an excellent change management process.

 As an example, let’s say someone proposed a change to the material used for the device packaging.
 On the surface, this may seem like a simple change; however, upon further discussion with the material team, you determine the storage conditions of the device would necessitate a significant change to accommodate the new packaging material.
 Additionally, you determine the need to update the storage area, as well, which will drive up the original scope and cost.

-Now for the first time ever you can actually predict the impact that the change will have on your product, processes, and business with Greenlight Guru Halo℠ for Change Management, the world's first AI and machine learning recommendation engine.
+Now for the first time ever you can actually predict the impact that the change will have on your product, processes, and business with Greenlight Guru Intelligent Document Management powered by Halo℠, the world's first AI and machine learning recommendation engine.

 #3: Assess risk associated with the change